VesuviusVenox/Beta-Recrafted-Archive/README.md

 Will this mod receive more updates in the future?

 No, I have no plans to keep updating this mod, as I feel like I have done enough to improve the core gameplay, whilst keeping it intact.
-Anything more that I add could very well become "bloat".
+Anything more that I add could very well be constituted as "bloat".